quakemmo/xqc/README.md

 As a rule of thumb, readability is more important than performance unless 150 FPS is being threatened.

-Generally speaking K&R / Linux kernel C coding style applies, with the following quirks:
+Generally speaking, K&R / Linux kernel C coding style applies, with the following quirks:
-	- Line length can go up to 125 chars if it seems like a good idea
+	- Line length can go up to 125 chars if it seems like a good idea in a particular situation
 	- Functions have the opening brace on the same line as the function name
-	- Typedefs are a good thing
+	- Typedefs are welcome

 CONTACT